cgwire/zou/docs/index.md

 `zou` binary:

 ```
-zou create_admin
+zou create_admin adminemail@yourstudio.com
 ```

-It will ask for an email and a password.
-Then your user will be created with the name "Super Admin".
+It expects the password as first argument.
+Then your user will be created with the email as login, `default` as password and "Super Admin" as first name and last name.

 ## Initialise data: